 Biodegradable Poop Bags

-Some doggie poop bags are made from plastics that are oxo-biodegradable.
+Some doggie poop bags are made from oxo-biodegradable plastics.
 This means that they contain chemical additives that break down plastics into smaller elements.

-Microplastic beads are the result of the complete fragmentation of oxo-biodegradable material and they can become part of the food chain.
+Microplastic beads result from the complete fragmentation of oxo-biodegradable material, and they can become part of the food chain.

 Compostable poop bags

-It is therefore important to try and dispose of the poop and bags in other ways which we will discuss later.
-For the moment, use compostable poop bags made from 100% natural ingredients that are compostable.
+Therefore, it is important to try and dispose of the poop and bags in other ways, which we will discuss later.
+But, for the moment, use compostable poop bags made from 100% natural ingredients that are compostable.

 Remove as much air as possible before knotting the bag to prevent poop explosions from the truck’s compressor.
-As such explosions might propel poop into the faces of the workers or children passing by.
+Such explosions might propel poop into the faces of the workers or children passing by.